The Minder Computer Game

 General Tips

-1. Each day, it is important to GET INTO A ROUTINE, and remember that Terry will be in his flat first thing.
+1. Each day, it is important to GET INTO A ROUTINE, and remember that Terry is in his flat first thing.

 2. Catch the dealers in the morning.
 Go down the Winchester Club in the evening for the bargains.

-3. Some dealers offer higher prices than other for your goods.
+3. Some dealers offer higher prices than other for goods.

 4. Try and avoid going to the lock-up, why you should ever need to go there is beyond me.